 Of some interest as a dual-purpose building erected under the patronage of two prolific clerical builders, but not of special architectural interest.

 Built as a church/school by Fr Gillow of Kirkham and Canon James Taylor of Lytham and opened in 1899.
 Initially served from Kirkham, but c1906 Fr Gillow paid for a new presbytery, allowing for a resident parish priest.
 The back half of the church was originally a school, but this closed in the 1950s, when the whole building became a church.
 The sanctuary was reformed in the 1970s, a new porch added in the early 1980s and a parish hall in 2004.

-Architecturally, this is one of the less distinguished buildings erected under the patronage of Canon Taylor (see other Lytham churches).
+Architecturally, this is a modest example of buildings erected under the patronage of Canon Taylor (see other Lytham churches).
 Red brick with stone dressings, slate roof.
 Replacement windows.
 Interior not inspected.

 Architect: Not established